Cosuenda-01

 The shelter

-On the slopes of the Algairén Mountains, at the bottom of a hill that shelters the dwellings, is the town of Cosuenda.
+In the foothills of the Sierra de Algairén and at the foot of a hill that protects its hamlet, is the town of Cosuenda.

-On a nearby hillside the ruins of the castle can be seen, built as a refuge from the threats of Castilian invasion in the 14th century.
-As was the case with other castles in Aragon, a church was constructed inside it.
-In the most strategic corner is the symbol of Cosuenda: the fortified tower of La Lisalta.
+The remains of the castle can be seen on a nearby hill.
+It was built as a refuge from the threats of Castilian invasion in the 14th century and, as in other castles in Aragon, a church was built inside it.
+In the most strategic corner is the emblem of Cosuenda: the Lisalta tower.

 The fortified tower of La Lisalta

-With a square floor plan measuring some 5 meters per side, its masonry walls are reinforced with brick in the corners and the upper section is made entirely of brick in the Mudejar style.
-Structural problems were solved in the recent restoration and part of the tower was rebuilt.
+With a square floor plan of about 5 metres on each side, its walls are made of masonry with brick reinforced corners and the upper body is made entirely of brick in the Mudejar style.
+The recent restoration has solved the structural problems and part of the tower has been rebuilt.

-Other points of historical and artistic interest include the Baroque church of Nuestra Señora de los Ángeles, a number of noble residences, such as the home of the pianist Pilar Bayona, and other buildings like the old inn, which once housed the chapel of San Juan but is currently used as the city hall.
-The old storerooms carved into the rock near the top of the town also have historical value.
+The artistic historical tour is complemented by the church of Nuestra Señora de los Ángeles, a baroque style temple; some stately homes such as the house of the pianist Pilar Bayona, and other buildings such as the old inn, which today houses the town hall and in the past was the hermitage of San Juan.
+The old rock-hewn cellars in the upper part of the village are also of historical value.

-With a square floor plan measuring some 5 meters per side, its masonry walls are reinforced with brick in the corners and the upper section is made entirely of brick in the Mudejar style.
-Structural problems were solved in the recent restoration and part of the tower was rebuilt.
+With a square floor plan of about 5 metres on each side, its walls are made of masonry with brick reinforced corners and the upper body is made entirely of brick in the Mudejar style.
+The recent restoration has solved the structural problems and part of the tower has been rebuilt.

-Other points of historical and artistic interest include the Baroque church of Nuestra Señora de los Ángeles, a number of noble residences, such as the home of the pianist Pilar Bayona, and other buildings like the old inn, which once housed the chapel of San Juan but is currently used as the city hall.
-The old storerooms carved into the rock near the top of the town also have historical value.
+The artistic historical tour is complemented by the church of Nuestra Señora de los Ángeles, a baroque style temple; some stately homes such as the house of the pianist Pilar Bayona, and other buildings such as the old inn, which today houses the town hall and in the past was the hermitage of San Juan.
+The old rock-hewn cellars in the upper part of the village are also of historical value.

 Information